+COLLECTION MARK: 75

+An excellent collection.
+The third essay is particularly good: it’s imaginative and pushes a bit deeper than the others, which stop a bit short of the depth they hint at and are in places just a little less clear than they might be.
+But all of them are first class.
+Well done.

 ‘Contractualism should be rejected on the grounds that it cannot explain why we ought to save the many rather than the few, all other things equal.’
 Discuss.

 Contractualism should not be rejected on the grounds that it cannot explain why we ought to save the greater number (SGN), all other things equal.
 This essay begins by clarifying the mechanism by which Scanlon’s contractualism determines what is required of agents, and presenting the argument that this mechanism fails to yield the intuitive judgement that we ought to SGN, all other things equal.
 I consider and reject Scanlon’s response that to not-SGN is to neglect the moral significance of members of the larger group.
 The contractualist has two other attractive strategies for escaping the SGN objection.
 I conclude that these strategies allow the contractualist to prevail.